 Despite the progress we have made towards gender equality, women are still commonly exposed to sexist and sexually harassing behaviours in the workplace.
 It’s positive to see that working remotely in 2020 has protected some workers of all genders from these behaviours, however it doesn’t solve the issue.
 We need more employers to commit to creating workplace cultures that seek to prevent sexist behaviours and sexual harassment for staff who are both working remotely and in traditional work environments.”

 In light of our survey results we recommend that workplaces should continue to offer flexible working arrangements to all workers after coronavirus related lockdowns end.
 However, doing so does not address the underlying causes of workers engaging in sexist and sexually harassing behaviours.
-While small changes can make a big difference, we need workplaces to implement holistic strategies to address sexist and sexually harassing behaviours.
+While small changes can make a big difference, we need workplaces to implement holistic solutions and strategies to address sexist and sexually harassing behaviours.

-What you can do about this?
+What can you do about this?

 If you would like to know more about what you or your colleagues can do about this, you can:

-• Read our report, for the full details on the findings of our survey and further recommendations.
+- Read our report, for the full details on the findings of our survey and further recommendations.

-• Find out what’s happening in your workplace so that you can do something about it?
+- Find out what’s happening in your workplace so that you can do something about it?
 For workplaces who wish to do research into what is happening in their specific context, we will release a workplace survey template to help them do this.
 This template will be available in April 2021.
 You can also email Emma Hunt, Senior Advisor at BIT to learn more about what we are doing here.

-• Send our report to others, this will help scale interventions to address sexism and sexual harassment.
+- Send our report to others, this will help scale interventions to address sexism and sexual harassment.